pitchmuc/aepp/docs/getting-started.md

 The following examples will be python code sample that shows you how to use the tool.

+### Authentication methods

+There are 2 ways to authenticate with `aepp`:
+- JWT-based authentication
+- OAuth-based authentication

+By default we use JWT-based authentication.
+This is appropriate for users who have developer access to their AEP instance.
+This requires the following information:
+- Client ID
+- Client secret
+- Technical Account ID
+- Private key

+The other method of authentication is based on the OAuth protocol.
+This is more intended for services and internal developer.
+This requires the following information:
+- Client ID
+- Client secret
+- Authorization code - note that this can be either a permanent or temporary code.

 ### Importing and create a config file

+To create a config file for JWT-based authentication, use the code below:

 ```python
 import aepp